melissamcewen/build-a-bot-workshop/write-code.md

 ### :tada: **Activity** :tada:
 What arguments does sendButtons take?
 What kind of data does receivedPostback use when it calls sendButtons?
 What would you do if you wanted to add more buttons or change a message?

-Try completing the code in [this exercise](http://jsbin.com/ketuhek/edit?js,console) to respond with the following
+Try completing the code in [this jsbin](http://jsbin.com/ketuhek/edit?js,console) to respond with the following

-> "you successfully triggered this conditional"
+> "you successfully triggered this"

 > "successfully called testSendMessage"